 In our Early Years programme, we bring together the power of two international programmes to lay a strong foundation for future learning: the British Early Years Foundation Stage curriculum (EYFS) and the topics and themes used in the International Primary Curriculum (IPC).

 At Primary level we offer the International Primary Curriculum (IPC), with the British National Curriculum in English and maths.
 The IPC units takes a contemporary approach to learning linking rigorous lessons to real-world experiences.
 This theme-based approach to learning makes learning more effective and fun.
-In addition to the International Curriculum we also offer an Arabic curriculum and a Dutch mother tongue program.
+In addition to the International Curriculum we also offer an Arabic curriculum at each campus for Arabic speakers.
 Alongside these curricula we offer a specialised curriculum for our Qatari students that fully complies with the requirements of the Supreme Education Council of Qatar.
 Our Rayyan campus has a French Bilingual Programme for Years 1 to 6.
 Children are taught all subjects in French and English by native speaker teachers.
-Our Gharaffa campus offers a Dutch Language and Culture programme in Primary at Gharaffa with an integrated school curriculum for native Dutch speakers.
+Our Gharaffa campus offers a Dutch Language and Culture programme in Primary with an integrated school curriculum for native Dutch speakers.

-In Years 12 and 13 at Madinat Khalifa we offer the highly regarded International Baccalaureate Diploma Programme and future years will accomodate A-Levels and BTECs at our new Themaid campus.
+In Years 12 and 13 at Madinat Khalifa we offer the highly regarded International Baccalaureate Diploma Programme and we will welcome our first A-Level students in Year 12 at Themaid in the 2020/21 academic year.
 These curricula allows our students to reach the standards set by the national education systems worldwide, while building their confidence and leadership and broadening their understanding of world cultures.

 Such is the commitment of Nord Anglia to education that they have an in-house team of educational experts to plan the curriculum.
-The most recent programmes are a collaboration with The Julliard School, the world-renowned performing arts conservatory and the introduction of the MIT STEAM programme into all our schools.
+We have unique collbaorations with The Julliard School, the world-renowned performing arts conservatory, the Massachusetts Institute of Technology (MIT) and UNICEF.

 An exciting programme of activities, visits and trips

-From Year 7 upwards a variety of trips are offered on a yearly basis, these include residentials, skiing, geography, history, drama, English through to the yearly trip to Tanzania and MUN.
-Nord Anglia Education's collaboration with the Juilliard School and MIT offer our students trips, conferences and summer camps.
+From Year 7 upwards a variety of trips are offered on a yearly basis, these include residentials, skiing, geography, history, drama, English through to the yearly trip to Tanzania and the Nord Anglia Model United Nations conference.
+Nord Anglia Education's collaboration with The Juilliard School and MIT offer our students trips, conferences and summer camps.

 This is what our students say: